blackbaud/grunt-skylint/README.md

 #### options.linterUrl
 Type: `String`

 Required.
 The URL to the Skylint file to use to validate your code.
-The reason the linter code is not bundled with this Grunt package is so that the linter can be upgraded without having to update the Grunt task.
+While the Grunt task reports on validation errors, the actual validation logic takes place in code that is bundled with the Sky distribution.
+This allows you to continue to upgrade Sky in your product and have the
+Grunt task point to the version of Sky that your product is currently on.

 ### Usage Examples